 The factors leading to acne, like clogged pores and inflammation, are essentially the same for adolescents and adults.
-One study showed that most of the women they spoke to had acne as teenagers that just continued into adult life.
-Data shows that 75% of the women with acne as adults report that their acne is a continuation from their teenage years (Tanghetti, 2014).
+One study showed that 75% of women with acne as adults report that their acne had been with them since adolescence (Tanghetti, 2014).

 However, there are some differences between adult and teen acne.
-For instance, adult acne is more likely to affect women, whereas adolescent acne affects both men and women equally (Skroza, 2018).
+For instance, adult acne is more likely to affect women, whereas adolescent acne affects both boys and girls equally (Skroza, 2018).
 Adult acne also tends to have more inflammatory spots and fewer whiteheads (comedones) than teenage acne (Holzmann, 2014).

 Regarding timing, adult acne tends to be more chronic and longer-lasting than teen acne, which generally gets better after adolescence (Tanghetti, 2014).

-Lastly, studies suggest that women with adult acne are more likely to suffer from appearance-related distress with regard to their acne than their teenage counterparts (Tanghetti, 2014).
+Lastly, studies suggest that women with adult acne are more likely to be bothered by their acne than their teenage counterparts (Tanghetti, 2014).